From waste to employment: Arequipa builds its green economy

 The economic potential exists.
 What is lacking is articulation including.

-The Empleos Verdes Arequipa project, promoted by TechnoServe and Anglo American Foundation, was created to close this gap through technical assistance, business strengthening and territorial coordination, connecting recyclers, companies, municipalities and other stakeholders in the ecosystem so that waste recovery can function as a true productive chain.
+The project Green Jobs Arequipa, powered by TechnoServe and Anglo American Foundation, was created to close this gap through technical assistance, business strengthening and territorial coordination, connecting recyclers, companies, municipalities and other actors in the ecosystem so that waste recovery functions as a true productive chain.

-The project's strategic opportunity lies in professionalizing the recycling production base, where women and young people predominate, in order to increase the competitiveness of the entire value chain.
+The strategic opportunity of the project lies in professionalize the productive base of recycling, where women and young people predominate, to increase the competitiveness of the entire value chain.
 By promoting formalization, socioeconomic gaps are closed and leadership skills and economic autonomy are strengthened.
 This approach seeks to consolidate a sustainable business model, articulated between companies and municipalities.

 The technical implementation of the project is led by TechnoServe in Arequipa.
-Libélula contributes in the strategic communication and articulation of actors, while Recicla Latam accompanies the environmental education and community mobilization actions.
+Dragonfly contributes to the strategic communication and articulation of actors, while Recicla Latam accompanies the environmental education and community mobilization actions.

 The goal is concrete: to create or strengthen 352 green jobs in six districts of the city, increasing their income and market connections.
 It also seeks to raise awareness among more than 41 thousand people and consolidate a more coordinated and inclusive system, where women and young people have better opportunities for their development.

-Initial results show that coordination does have an impact.
+Early results show that coordination does have an impact.
 More than 15,000 homes and businesses have been sensitized; 10,800 are already part of recycling systems.
-8,500 students and teachers have participated in training processes.
-In addition, 8 strategic alliances have been established and 19 stakeholders have expressed their willingness to implement actions.
+8,500 students and teachers have participated in training processes..
+In addition, the following have already been 8 strategic alliances and 19 stakeholders have expressed their willingness to implement actions.

 The challenge now is to add new strategic actors to strengthen the value chain.
 The invitation is open to companies, municipalities and organizations interested in local actions with direct impacts on the circular economy.